Tigers' class features two from both Georgia and Missouri, along with California and Iowa signees

-Assistant coach Pete D'Amour begins his fifth season in charge of pitchers and catchers and is the program's recruiting coordinator, which includes the scheduling of official and unofficial visits.
+Assistant coach Pete D'Amour begins his sixth season in charge of pitchers and catchers and is the program's recruiting coordinator, which includes the scheduling of official and unofficial visits.
 Mizzou's success on the recruiting trails in recent years has quickly increased D'Amour's reputation as one of the nation's premier recruiters.
 In-game, D'Amour manages Mizzou's pitch-calling, with a total of 11 no-hitters tossed by Tiger pitchers since the beginning of the 2009 season.
 In past seasons, D'Amour has also had oversight of the managers on staff and helped put together the team's schedule.

 The 2013 season was the final campaign for Mizzou standout Chelsea Thomas, the first player in program history to be named a three-time First Team All-American.
 Thomas pitched to a 24-6 record as a senior, including an incredible 1.16 ERA that ranked fifth in the country and No. 1 in the SEC.
 Thomas earned her third conference pitcher of the year award after taking the honor from 2011-12 in the Big 12 Conference.

 The 2013 Tigers were also sound behind the plate with First Team All-SEC catcher Jenna Marston, who converted to the position from shortstop before the 2012 campaign.
 Marston posted a .989 fielding percentage and threw out seven attempted stealers on the year.
 She also received SEC All-Tournament honors and Second Team All-Southeast Region recognition.